Support for government agencies

 The Ministry for Foreign Affairs has hired a Consultancy Company (so-called Facilitation Consultant) to provide support services for the preparation and monitoring of ICI projects.

 The Facilitation Consultant supports the Finnish government agencies and public bodies that have received a decision from a regional unit in the Foreign Ministry concerning approval of their project proposal for continued planning.

-When the project cycle has advanced to implementation, the Facilitation Consultant also controls that the Finnish agencies reporting meets the legal, administrative and contractual requirements.
-The Facilitation Consultant's function is to support the Finnish government agency bring an effective development impact.
+When the project cycle has advanced to implementation, the Facilitation Consultant also verifies that the Finnish agencies reporting meets the legal, administrative and contractual requirements.
+The Facilitation Consultant's function is also to support the Finnish government agency in achieving an effective development impact.
 However, responsibility for the project is born by the parties to the contract.

-The Manual includes templates of the required documents and recommendations that help in the management and monitoring of appropriations for inter-institutional development cooperation.
+The Manual and its annexes include templates of the required documents and recommendations that help in the management and monitoring of appropriations for inter-institutional development cooperation.